There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Just to share a bit of my background:

-However, on the other end, there are also the normal academic and normal technical stream students, who are pretty much similar in terms of demographic, family income and behaviour as the kind of kids you see in other neighbourhood schools.
+I studied in an average secondary school.
+If you enter by affiliation, you only need a PSLE score about 188.
+As it is a mixed stream school, there are also the normal academic and normal technical stream students, who are pretty much similar in terms of demographic, family income and behaviour as the kind of kids you see in other neighbourhood schools.

 Here are the differences I’ve noticed from my experience:

-1. Elite schools provide good networking opportunities
+1. Elite schools provide students with good networking opportunities

-I think that generally elite school offers a lot more opportunities for you to mix with the type of people who would be useful to you to your career or higher education in the future.
+In general, elite school offers a lot more opportunities for you to mix with the type of people who would be useful to you to your career or higher education in the future.

 Like elite schools like RI, HCI and VJC, you see your seniors and alumni doing things like getting good grades, H3, taking more subjects than required, excelling in sports, music, building portfolio, being involved in research with ASTAR, internships, securing leadership positions, organizing community service initiatives with pretentious titles like “Community Leaders Forum” or “Global service learning conference” etc.